 Take.
 The.
 Time.

 Read each of the articles on each one.
 Take some notes to help you remember it.

 Then, the next step will make a ton more sense…

 Step 3: Make a Spread for Your Writer’s Bullet Journal

-Layout this spread however you like, <this is the picture of my spread in my own journal> in case you need some inspiration.
+Layout this spread however you like, in case you need some inspiration.

 I divide two pages into sixteen cells by dividing each page in half vertically and then into quarters horizontally.
 Then, each personality has a cell.
 I use almost the same colour code as the website, but my yellow doesn’t quite work on the page, so I use orange instead.